Accessibility Percolation on Cartesian Power Graphs: First moment bound and walk length

 \section{First moment bound and walk length}

-We start with an upper bound for accessibility based on the mean number of accessible paths, or rather the mean number of \emph{quasi-accessible} walks.
-We define the term \emph{quasi-accessible} as a generalization of the notion of accessibility used up to now as described in the following.
+We start with a proof for the first part of Theorem \ref{Thm1} from an upper bound for accessibility based on the mean number of accessible paths, or rather the mean number of \emph{quasi-accessible} walks.
+We define the term \emph{quasi-accessible} as a generalization of the notion of accessibility used up to now as explained in the following.